Night of the Blood Beast: Distribution

-Night at the Blood Beast was distributed by American International Pictures.
+Night of the Blood Beast was distributed by American International Pictures.
 It was test-screened for audiences in unadvertised sneak previews, in which audiences attending a different film were surprised with a screening of Night of the Blood Beast instead.
 Coincidentally, Martin Varno attended one of these sneak previews without any advance knowledge of what it was.
 The screening was also attended by Roger and Gene Corman, who were not pleased by Varno's presence.
 It was the first time the screenwriter had seen the completed film, which he did not enjoy, and he said of watching it: "On my left side was sitting Forry Ackerman, and on my right side was sitting Jerry Bixby.
 And their main job was to keep my hands held down so I wouldn't cut my throat."
 During its theatrical release, Night of the Blood Beast was a double feature co-billed with She Gods of Shark Reef.
 The film was released in December 1958.